Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems

 \subsubsection{Main theorem on the precision guarantee of t-DMRG}

-We here resolve the problem to get a meaningful precision guarantee for the t-DMRG method: Indeed, we prove the following theorem: \begin{theorem} Let $\bar{\delta}_m(D)$ be the error parameter defined in Eq.~\eqref{Second_approx_t-DMRG_m_delta}.
-For any step $m\in\{0,\dots,\mathcal{N}-1\}$, we have
+Here, we resolve the problem of obtaining a meaningful precision guarantee for the t-DMRG method: Indeed, we prove the following theorem: \begin{theorem} Let $\bar{\delta}_m(D)$ be the error parameter defined in Eq.~\eqref{Second_approx_t-DMRG_m_delta}.
+Then, for any step $m\in\{0,\dots,\mathcal{N}-1\}$, we obtain